 In turbulent times, concentrate on what’s important – not what’s new

-As a CEO for 20 years and a professor of strategy for nearly 20 years now, my mind turned to this question: among the constant stream of business prescriptions over time, what are the most powerful ideas I have come across – those that have made the biggest difference in practice?
+As a CEO for 20 years and a professor of strategy for over 20 years now, my mind turned to this question: among the constant stream of business prescriptions over time, what are the most powerful ideas I have come across – those that have made the biggest difference in practice?

 Our only sustainable competitive advantage is our ability to learn faster than our competitors.

 In his 1997 article, “The Living Company” Arie de Geuss asserted that sustainable competitive advantage cannot be achieved through particular products or strategies.
 These are soon overtaken by fast-moving events.
 Instead, he argued, an organization’s survival depends on its ability to build an adaptive enterprise – one that constantly learns and renews its strategies as the environment changes.

 The Darwinian logic of this idea is inescapable.
 Learning must be imbued in the culture of every organization for it to sustain itself as a “living company.”